How to Save a Relationship That Is Falling Apart, A Real, Honest Guide

 - What are you both feeling?
 (Resentment?
 Hurt?
 Disconnected?
 Trapped?)

 - Do you both want to save this, or just you?
-(This is crucial and hard to face.)
+(This matters and hard to face.)

 That last question is the hardest one.
 Because if you're the only one fighting, you're boxing with a ghost.